 At Hastings Contemporary we bring world-class modern and contemporary art to a spectacular coastal setting.
 The gallery welcomes everybody, and through our exhibitions and activities we aim to enrich lives by offering new experiences, supporting creativity and helping our town to thrive.

 We are proud of our innovative programming, partnerships and collaborations that support our commitment to outreach, learning and participation.
-For the last 11 years we have become one of the most celebrated and environmentally sustainable cultural hubs in the South East.
+Over the last 11 years we have established ourselves as a celebrated cultural hub for the South East.

 We are situated right on the sea front, among Hastings’ famous net huts, overlooking the largest beach-launched fishing fleet in Europe.
-Designed by HAT Projects and originally created by the Jerwood Foundation, our building has won several architectural awards, including a RIBA National Award, a Civic Trust Award and a Sussex Heritage Trust Award, and reached the mid list for the Stirling Prize.
+Designed by HAT Projects and originally created by the Jerwood Foundation, our building has won several architectural awards, including a RIBA National Award, a Civic Trust Award and a Sussex Heritage Trust Award.

 Liz Gilmore, Director